Amplify-and-Forward Relaying for Hierarchical Over-the-Air Computation: System Model and Problem Formulation

-Specifically, we focus on a particular unit-length time block, during which the wireless channels remain unchanged.
-As shown in Fig.~\ref{fig.protocol}, we consider a two-phase AF relaying protocol for hierarchical AirComp, in which the block is divided into two time slots with equal durations $T=1/2$.
-The AF relaying for hierarchical AirComp is presented in detail as follows.
+We consider a quasi-static wireless channel model, in which the wireless channels remain unchanged during the transmission block of our interest.
+Under this setup, we consider a two-phase AF relaying protocol, in which the transmission block is divided into two phases with equal duration.
+The transmission over the two phases are detailed in the following.

-At the first slot, the $K$ WDs transmit their signals to the $M$ relays simultaneously.
-Let $\alpha_{k}\in\mathbb{C}$ denote the transmit (complex-valued) coefficient of WD $k$, and $h_{m,k}\in\mathbb{C}$ denote the channel coefficient from WD $k$ to relay $m$.
-As a result, the received signal of relay $m$ is expressed as
+In the first phase, the $K$ WDs transmit their signals to the $M$ relays simultaneously.
+Let $\alpha_{k}\in\mathbb{C}$ and $P_k$ denote the complex-valued transmit coefficient and the maximum power budget of WD $k$, respectively.
+Accordingly, we have the individual power constraints of the $K$ WDs as

+where the expectation in \eqref{eq.device-power-constraint} is taken over the randomness of the sensing data $x_k$.
+Let $h_{m,k}\in\mathbb{C}$ denote the channel coefficient from WD $k$ to relay $m$.
+The received signal of relay $m$ is then expressed as